Skip to content

 cli.rsclap command definitions and help text

-app.rsTUI state machine
+app.rscaptured-output browser state machine

-tui/terminal setup, event handling, and rendering
+tui/terminal setup, event handling, browser rendering, workspace rendering, and workspace search UI

 command_blocks.rsparsed command-block spans for session browsing and copying